 If you’re a Scottish couple, you can expect to basically get tarred and feathered in advance of your wedding.
 In a custom known as the “blackening,” the soon-to-be-wed are covered in unspeakable things by their friends on the day before the wedding: rotten eggs, soot, spoiled milk, molasses, feathers, meats, stinky sauces.
 They’re then paraded around town to encourage evil spirits to stay away from them.

 Tears Of Joy

 In China, a Tujia wedding is often preceded by a month of crying.
 The bride begins by crying for one hour each day about a month before the wedding.
 After 10 days, her mother begins to cry alongside her, and then 10 days after that, her grandmother joins the wailing chorus.
 If she has sisters or aunts, they join her, too.
-This tradition is a complicated expression of a lot of historical realities, but it’s treated as more of a necessary rite of passage than an expression of sadness today.
+This is one of those weddings traditions around the world that’s a complicated expression of a lot of historical realities, but it’s treated as more of a necessary rite of passage than an expression of sadness today.

 Breaking things appears to be a semi-universal concept when it comes to wedding traditions around the world.

 There’s the infamous “breaking of the glass” in Jewish weddings, which is done to commemorate the destruction of the Jewish temples in Jerusalem.

 In Germany, wedding guests throw porcelain dishes on the ground to ward off evil spirits, which the couple must then clean up to demonstrate their capacity for teamwork.